iotauth/iotauth/auth/migration-solver/README.md

 **NOTE** *Do not commit gurobi.jar to the repository*, because Gurobi is a proprietary software.

+# How to build
+---
+* In command line

+      cd $AUTH/../migration-solver
+      mvn clean install

 # How to run
 ---
 * In command line